 - eSIM — Activate before landing in Bangkok.
 Best options in our Thailand eSIM guide.

-- Travel insurance — Required for the Thailand Digital Arrival Card.
+- Travel insurance — Not required for the Thailand Digital Arrival Card, but strongly recommended.
 US-friendly providers in our insurance guide.

 - Airport transfer — Pre-book to avoid the taxi queue.
 See airport transfers.

-- TDAC — Complete the Digital Arrival Card online 72 hours before flying.
-Details in entry requirements.
+- TDAC — Submit the Digital Arrival Card within the three-day window before arrival in Thailand, including the arrival date.
+Details are in our entry requirements guide.

 - No-FX-fee debit card — Bring a Wise or Charles Schwab debit card for fee-free THB withdrawals.
 More in our money guide.